happyren/Reading-notes/InternetNotes.md

 #### Connection-oriented

 Label switching is the machanism used in this service, when a ISP router sees a packet from Host 1 with label 1, it will label it with identifier 1 and route it to the next router, any other connection from other host or head different destination will be assign different identifier.

+#### Datagram vs Virtual-Circuit

+Trade-offes:

+1. Setup time vs Address parsing time

+2. Destination address used in datagram are longer than circuit numbers used in VC because they have a global meaning.

+3. Amount required in router memory.

+4. Scenario based connection.

+5. Router crashes leads to the loss of connection has significant effect on the connection-oriented service comparing to connectionless service.

+### Routing Algorithm